 Often, spinal cord injury results from a sudden blow to the spine.
 The impact dislocates, crushes, or compresses the vertebrae.
 Damage can continue to occur to the fracture site days or weeks after the initial injury.
 This is due to additional swelling, bleeding, and fluid build-up around the spinal cord.

 Car accidents are the leading cause of spinal cord injuries in the United States.
 According to The Foundation for Spinal Cord Injury, more than 12,000 people suffer a spinal cord injury in the U.S. annually.
 While some victims experience a full recovery, others will become completely and permanently paralyzed.

-All too often, car accidents are also the cause of other serious back injuries.
-Additional causes of spinal injuries can be falls, assaults, sports, recreation, and diseases.
+All too often, car accidents are the cause of other serious back injuries.
+Other causes of spinal injuries can be falls, assaults, sports, recreation, and diseases.

 Attorneys at the Law Offices of L. Clayton Burgess have represented accident victims with serious spinal cord injuries since 1994.
 We seek fair and reasonable compensation for those who have suffered from the negligence of others.
 Spinal injuries are life-altering and serious.
 Don’t go through this trying period of your life alone.
 You need the guidance of an experienced personal injury attorney.